Introduction to GST Registration

 Applying for Cancellation of Online GST Registration

-- a.
-A registered taxable person seeking cancellation of registration, should submit Form GST REG-14 along with details of closing stock (Inputs, Semi finished goods, finished goods and capital goods), tax liability and tax payment along with relevant documents within 30 days.
+- A registered taxable person seeking cancellation of registration, should submit Form GST REG-14 along with details of closing stock (Inputs, Semi finished goods, finished goods and capital goods), tax liability and tax payment along with relevant documents within 30 days.

-- b.
-A taxable person who has voluntarily registered is allowed to apply for cancellation only after completion of 1 year of registration.
+- A taxable person who has voluntarily registered is allowed to apply for cancellation only after completion of 1 year of registration.

 Cancellation of GST Registration by an officer